 Cilantro leaves– To add more flavor to this rice, add finely chopped cilantro leaves as garnish.

-What Is The Rice To Water Ratio For Jeera Rice?
+What Is The Rice To Water Ratio For Cumin Rice?

 One common reason your jeera rice or even steamed plain bamati rice turns mushy or under cooked or burnt at the bottom is incorrect rice to water ratio.
 It is very important to cook rice properly for this recipe.